-Study: Kids in positive sports climate better adjusted, show less depressionMay 9th, 2012 in Psychology & Psychiatry /
+Study: Kids in positive sports climate better adjusted, show less depressionMay 9, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress) -- Its only natural that when kids are part of a positive, caring sports environment, they can have more fun.
 But a new study by a University of Kansas professor shows that a positive sporting environment can predict their psychological well-being and help them deal with a range of good and bad emotions in life.